eblot/pyftdi/_sources/eeprom.rst.txt

    value is written in the wrong place.
 You can even essentially **brick** your FTDI device.
 Use this function only with **extreme** caution.

+   It is not recommended to use this application with devices that use an internal EEPROM such as FT232R or FT-X series, as if something goes wrong, recovery options are indeed limited.
+FT232R internal EEPROM seems to be unstable, even the official FT_PROG_ tool from FTDI may fail to fix it on some conditions.

    If using a Hi-Speed Mini Module and you brick for FTDI device, see FTDI_Recovery_